 Are you a working Indian citizen?
 Do you pay rent?
 Are you given a house rental allowance from your place of work?
-If yes, this article can help you acquire knowledge on how the rent receipts for the rent paid can help you claim the benefits of HRA tax exemption.
+If yes, this article can help you acquire knowledge on how the rent receipts for paid rent can help you claim the benefits of HRA tax exemption.

-A house rent allowance (HRA) is mostly a part of your salary package and to enjoy the benefits, you will be expected to submit rent receipts that work as proof of the expense and to claim the tax deductions allowed to tenants under the Income Tax (IT) law in India.
+A house rent allowance (HRA) is mostly a part of your salary package and to enjoy its benefits, you will be expected to present your rent receipts.
+After that, you can claim the allowed tax deductions as per the Income Tax (IT) law in India.

-To help you, we have curated this article that includes all the necessary information about the house rent allowance, the various components of a rent receipt, and the process to help generate them online.
+To help you, we have curated this article that includes all the necessary information about the house rent allowance, the various components of a rent receipt with a revenue stamp, and the process to generate them online.

 Under the rental arrangement, a tenant will have to provide any proof of the amount paid to the landlord to claim tax benefits.
 For this very reason, the tenant needs to show rent receipts that act as documentary proof that you have spent from the salary and to bear the living expenses in rental accommodation.

-For claiming HRA exemption, you will have to provide rent receipts to your employer as legal proof every financial year to calculate the tax liability and claim deductions, only if HRA is part of your salary package.
+For claiming HRA exemption, you will have to provide rent receipts with revenue stamps to your employer every financial year as legal proof to calculate the tax liability and claim deductions (but only if HRA is part of your salary package).
 Remember, you’ll have to submit the rent receipts before the end of the financial year even if you choose to pay the house rent using a credit card or any online money transfer channels.

-There is no other way to claim HRA exemption other than by sharing the rent receipts with his employer if he pays a monthly rent in the excess of Rs 3,000.
+There is no other way to claim HRA exemption other than by sharing the rent receipts with a revenue stamp with your employer if you pay a monthly rent that is more than ₹3,000.
 On the other hand, if it’s a lower monthly rent, you need not submit any rent receipts or submit the rent agreement to claim HRA exemption as it isn’t stated by the tax law specifically.

 Note – Until the rent agreement isn’t signed and executed between the tenant and landlord, the tenancy of the employee isn’t valid.